-In order for you to use one of the External Triggering

-options, it is imperative that you know the specifications, limitations and operating functions of your triggering device.
+In order for you to use one of the External Triggering options, it is imperative that you know the specifications and limitations of your triggering device.
 The design of your triggering device may prevent you from using one of the external triggering modes as it is described in these pages.